Should You Assess Your Company Culture?

 How to Assess Your Company Culture

 If you want to get a sense of your corporate culture, start by determining if employees understand, believe in, and are committed to your vision, mission and values.
-Check around and ask your employees from one end of the enterprise to the other.
 If there are gaps, there will also be holes in the culture you are trying to create.

 Are your employees be able to send, receive, and understand information and innovative thoughts freely?